costrojs/create-costro-app/README.md

 ## Documentation

-You can find the Create Costro App documentation and examples on the [Costrojs website](https://costro.js.org/cli).
+You can find the Create Costro App documentation and examples on the [Costro website](https://costro.js.org/cli).

 ## Questions